netzero-labs/netzero-labs/docs/tesla/BackupMode.md

 # Netzero – Backup Mode

+**Update Aug 14, 2025** - New guidelines for using Backup mode.
+Earlier versions suggested setting backup reserve to 100% when using backup mode.
+This is no longer required, and configuring Grid Charging is now the preferred way to use the new mode.
+You may want to update your existing automations.

 ## Overview

 [Netzero](https://www.netzero.energy) supports **Backup Mode**, a Powerwall operational mode that charges the battery from the grid at a faster rate — around **3.3 kW per battery** (see *Charging Rates* below).
 Backup Mode can also be used to preserve Powerwall charge.